WarrenWeckesser/numpy-notes/random-legacy.md

 The new Generator class implemented in 1.17 uses int64_t for C integers.
-The legacy RandomState class uses C long integers, which are typically either 32 or 64 bits, depending on the platorm or compiler.
+The legacy RandomState class uses C long integers, which are typically either 32 or 64 bits, depending on the platform or compiler.

-The implementations of the distributions in the new code reuses much of the old code.
+The implementations of the distributions in the new code reuse much of the old code.
 To make this work, the macro RAND_INT_TYPE specifies the integer type.
 When the legacy code in `mtrand.pyx` is compiled, RAND_INT_TYPE is `long`.
 When it is compiled for the new Generator, RAND_INT_TYPE is `int64_t`.